 It's time we celebrated the everyday Bengali woman.
 Here are 15 young Bengali women whose success we are proud of and whom we should celebrate.

-Bong women are (stereotypically) known for their intelligence, luscious beauty, deep eyes and their sheer gall and gutsiness.
-We at BONGFeed felt that the everyday Bong woman, along with her more famous and often celebrated sisters, deserves a fillip- if only for once to show the world how these common yet singularly talented & strong Bengali dames have achieved their success.
+Bengali women are (stereotypically) known for their intelligence, luscious beauty, deep eyes and their sheer gall and gutsiness.
+We at BONGFeed felt that the everyday Bengali woman, along with her more famous and often celebrated sisters, deserves a fillip- if only for once to show the world how these common yet singularly talented & strong Bengali dames have achieved their success.
 And each of their stories teach us a new way of looking at everyday life.
-Here are 15 of our own Bongo lolonas who’s often overlooked but significant successes we are very proud of.
+Here are 15 of our own Bongo-lolonas who’s often overlooked but significant successes we are very proud of.

 Ananya Chatterjee, Assistant Director